Habitat conservation: History of the conservation movement

 For much of human history, nature was seen as a resource that could be controlled by the government and used for personal and economic gain.
 The idea was that plants only existed to feed animals and animals only existed to feed humans.
 The value of land was limited only to the resources it provided such as fertile soil, timber, and minerals.

 Throughout the 18th and 19th centuries, social views started to change and conservation principles were first practically applied to the forests of British India.
-The conservation ethic that began to evolve included three core principles: 1) human activities damage the environment, 2) there was a civic duty to maintain the environment for future generations, and 3) scientific, empirically-based methods should be applied to ensure this duty was carried out.
+The conservation ethic that began to evolve included three core principles: 1) human activities damage the environment, 2) there was a civic duty to maintain the environment for future generations, and 3) scientific, empirically based methods should be applied to ensure this duty was carried out.
 Sir James Ranald Martin was prominent in promoting this ideology, publishing numerous medico-topographical reports that demonstrated the damage from large-scale deforestation and desiccation, and lobbying extensively for the institutionalization of forest conservation activities in British India through the establishment of Forest Departments.

 The Madras Board of Revenue started local conservation efforts in 1842, headed by Alexander Gibson, a professional botanist who systematically adopted a forest conservation program based on scientific principles.
 This was the first case of state conservation management of forests in the world.
 Governor-General Lord Dalhousie introduced the first permanent and large-scale forest conservation program in 1855, a model that soon spread to other colonies, as well to the United States, where Yellowstone National Park was opened in 1872 as the world's first national park.

 Rather than focusing on the economic or material benefits from nature, humans began to appreciate the value of nature itself and the need to protect it.
 By the mid-20th century, countries such as the United States, Canada, and Britain instigated laws and legislation in order to ensure that the most fragile and beautiful environments would be protected for posterity.

 Today, with the help of NGO's and governments worldwide, a strong movement is mobilizing with the goal of protecting habitats and preserving biodiversity on a global scale.
-The commitments and actions of small volunteer associations in villages and towns, that endeavour to emulate the work of well known conservation organisations, are paramount in ensuring generations that follow understand the importance of natural resource conservation.